qba73/nginxplus_exporter/README.md

 ## Contacts

-We’d like to hear your feedback!
 If you have any suggestions or experience issues with the NGINX Prometheus Exporter, please create an issue or send a pull request on GitHub.
-You can contact us directly via integrations@nginx.com or on the [NGINX Community Slack](https://nginxcommunity.slack.com/channels/nginx-prometheus-exporter) in the `#nginx-prometheus-exporter` channel.

 ## Contributing

 If you'd like to contribute to the project, please read our [Contributing guide](CONTRIBUTING.md).

-## Support

-The commercial support is available for NGINX Plus customers when the NGINX Prometheus Exporter is used with NGINX Ingress Controller.

 ## License